maxinewhitely/NBNWinterMag2017/README.md

 * [Navigation menus] (http://apps.northbynorthwestern.com/magazine/2017/winter/features/boxed-out/index.html#Systemic) for features articles

 ### Goals for Spring 2017 build:
-* Add description to each class on universal CSS styling file
+* Add description to each class in universal CSS
 * Condense article-specific custom styling into one easily accessible document
 * Create instructions for laying out main magazine page with HTML
 * Convert all CSS files to Sass
+* Add support for Flexbox in Sass
 * Plan social media strategy and prepare meta tags for each article prior to launch
-* Document build process and enumerate best practices (condensing media files, styling a section consistently, etc.)
+* Document build process and enumerate best practices (compressing media files, styling a mag section consistently)
-* Add support for Flexbox in Sass
-* Template HTML tagging articles for section editors
+* Template out the task of HTML tagging articles for section editors
 * Find system/workflow that best allows editors/designers to collaborate on article styling earlier in the mag-to-web transition